 - Using products that irritate the skin, such as cosmetics

-- Taking certain medicines, such as antiseizure medicines, or hormone therapy
+- Certain medications, such as antiseizure drugs or hormone therapy

 Ultraviolet Light Protection